gessi-chatbots/RE-Miner-Dashboard/README.md

 # RE-Miner Dashboard

-The RE-Miner Dashboard stands as a pivotal software element within the broader RE-Miner Ecosystem, as illustrated in the accompanying figure.
+The RE-Miner Dashboard is a software component within the RE-Miner Ecosystem, illustrated in the figure below.

 ![RE-Miner-Ecosystem](https://github.com/gessi-chatbots/RE-Miner-Dashboard/assets/55029168/08cfdc74-1154-4ea0-a2de-2cab3786845d)